JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: so do i want to add seams at the top and bottom?

-yes just to teach you how to
-a box like this [https://gyazo.com/af537608921d6eb79d0dc0802a71ac30](https://gyazo.com/af537608921d6eb79d0dc0802a71ac30)
+NS: yes just to teach you how to a box like this [https://gyazo.com/af537608921d6eb79d0dc0802a71ac30](https://gyazo.com/af537608921d6eb79d0dc0802a71ac30)